-A number of RFMOs were consulted regarding the extent to which service providers have been, are, or will be used in support of data handling activities (Table 6).
+Table 4.1).
 Additionally where support has been accessed, comments were sought regarding the quality of services delivered and any ensuing benefits or problems encountered.

 Of the RFMOs consulted, positive responses regarding the use of commercial service providers were received from CCAMLR and, to a certain extent, ICCAT.
-In addition to RFMO use of service providers, we also considered the case of New Zealand, where outsourcing of administrative aspects of fisheries management has been widely implemented (Table 7).
-The case of New Zealand is unique in that the driving force behind outsourcing has been a broader initiative towards devolved management of domestic fisheries (increased industry participation in and ownership of the monitoring process) rather than an explicit response to the need for meeting technical capability needs or cost efficiencies.
+In addition to RFMO use of service providers, we also considered the case of New Zealand, where outsourcing of

-Table 6.
-The experience of RFMO and WCPO regional organisations with commercial service providers
+Table 4.1 The experience of RFMO and WCPO regional organisations with commercial service providers